 - Analysts: Analysts look for more than what is being presented.
 They do thorough research and analysis before making a decision.
 They are the ones who can even go through a hundred-page manual just to make sure that their decision is well informed and not taken in haste.

-- Relators: They look for a group where they can fit in or relate to.
+- Relators: They look for a group which they can fit in or relate to.
 They have a huge network wherein they know someone who knows someone who further knows someone, thus forming an inexhaustive network from where they can get whatever they want.
 The only thing that they demand in the market is to be included, either by asking them for their opinion or by taking their inputs while making decisions.
 This group of customers can help in spreading positive information about the product or service through their extended network.

 - Socialisers: Socialisers do not just look for a one-time purchase of a product or a service.
 They are outgoing, love to make friends, socialise and despise small talk.
 They will buy a particular product or a service based on how much do they like the seller.
 Facts, Figures, Long Descriptions don’t attract them, and neither does loyalty, they look after their own self interest and it is important to build relationships with them to ensure their continuous support.